Vonshad/Offensive_Sec/EN_writeups/windows/Blaster.md

 #### Enumerating the /retro directory

-This directory seems to be where the website is hosted.
-We see an old-fashioned style of website (read: retro) which is quite appealing.
+This directory seems to be where the "real" website is hosted.
+We see an old-fashioned style of website (read: a **blast** from the past) that is quite appealing.

-Already we get a potential username from reading the author of the topmost blog post: User `Wade`.
+Already we get a potential username from reading the author of the top-most blog post: `Wade`.

 ![Discovery of a potential user : Wade](https://i.imgur.com/DcSecAG.png)

-If we scroll down to the 2nd ever blog post, we discover a potential password :
+If we scroll down to the second ever blog post, we see the blog owner describing login issues :

 ![Discovery of a potential password : parzival](https://i.imgur.com/A15OPrq.png)

+If we put this information in the blog post's context, this seems to be describing a password.
 After a quick Google search (because my movie culture is clearly lacking), we get a name: `parzival`.
-If we put this information in the blog post's context, this seems to be a password.

-We now have credentials : `Wade:perzival`
+We now have credentials : `Wade:parzival`

+Let's start attacking!

 ## **Step 3 : EXPLOITATION**